 - Fresh aromatic herbs e.g. cilantro or basil

-- You can make this curry oil free by just simmering everything from the beginning in a splash of broth, as shown in the video above.
+- You can make this curry oil free by just simmering everything from the beginning in a splash of broth.

 - Or, for enhanced flavor, you can sauté the aromatics first.
 In a heavy bottomed pot or dutch, heat little bit of oil over medium heat and sauté onions, carrots, and/or peppers for 5 minutes or so.
 Add the ginger, garlic, and curry and stir for 1 minute, until fragrant.

 - Add the rest of the ingredients (except leaves and garnishes) Reduce heat and simmer for 10 minutes or so, or until the longest-cooking vegetables are done.

 - Add broth or coconut milk to thin or 1-2 tsp of cornstarch or arrowroot powder to thicken (mix it with a bit of water before you add it).

 *Affiliate Link Disclosure: This post may contain affiliate links, meaning that I earn a small commission on sales made from my links at no extra cost to you.
 The products I recommend in my posts are only brands that I can personally recommend and use myself.

 I hope you enjoy this easy weeknight curry recipe!
 If you try it, do let me know!
 Leave a comment below, rate it, or tag me in your meal pics on Instagram @katiesconsciouskitchen.
 Or, join my free private facebook group to share your creations and inspire others!

 More Curry-Related Inspiration:

 - Yellow Curry w/ Mango & Cashews

 - Coconut Curry Lentil Soup